armytag/langs/speedlang19/README.md

 - Although non-finite forms may have past and non-past suffixes, they never express actual past/non-past meaning
     - Instead they depend on the tense of the finite verb for temporality
 - Verbs can take passive/intransitive suffix or causitive suffix to change the verb stem
+- Verbs can have Active form, Passive form, Causative form, or Causative-passive form
+    - Passive form and Causative-passive form are often interchangeable
+    - Intransitive stems are transitivized by adding a Causative morpheme
+    - Passive forms can be obtained from most Causative forms and function like detransitivization or involitivization
+- Basic differentiation of verbs occurs between Active and Passive forms

 ### Noun morphology
 - Nouns are divided into animate and inanimate classes